top of page

 10 Golden rules for measuring procurement savings

-How many hours are spent by organisations every year discussing and arguing about what constitutes a realised cost saving?
+How many hours are spent every year debating what constitutes a realised cost saving?
 Procurement may have one view, finance will have another, the budget holders hold a different opinion.
 Then the consultants you hired to run a cost reduction programme will have a completely different number entirely.

 1. Clearly define your savings types and how they are measured.